cltl/gpt-hackathon/pages/semantic_parsing.md

 Create a prompt to test the structural generalization abilities of GPT-x models via semantic parsing.

-_Recommended method_: explore prompting with GPT 3.5, and extend to GPT-4 (if compute and funds allow).

-See **Tips & Tricks** document in Google Drive!
+See **Tips & Tricks** document in Google Drive for possible methods to do this!

 ## Dataset